-Prior to the last quarter of 2011, ADMA was a development stage company.
-ADMA's primary focus since 2004 has been conducting research and development of human plasma-derived products for the treatment of specific disease states.
+ADMA's primary focus since 2004 has been conducting research and development of human plasmaderived products for the treatment of specific disease states.
 The plasma collection center in Georgia was established in 2008 as a complementary business operation.
-The Georgia facility received its Food and Drug Administration or FDA license in August 2011.
+The Georgia facility received its Food and Drug

+Administration or FDA license in August 2011.
 Under FDA license, ADMA BioCenters can collect normal source plasma and high-titer RSV plasma.
 The Company sells a portion of the collected normal source plasma to buyers in the open "spot" market.
-The Company also plans to use the high-titer Respiratory Syncytial Virus or RSV plasma collected by ADMA BioCenters in the manufacturing of RI-002.
-ADMA transitioned to an operating company from the development stage during the fourth quarter of 2011 when it began to generate revenues from this business segment.
+The Company also plans to use the high-titer Respiratory Syncytial Virus ("RSV") plasma collected by ADMA BioCenters in the manufacturing of RI-002.